slidevjs/slidev/docs/builtin/components.md

 - `height` (`number`): height of the video

 You can also make the video start at a specific time if you add `?start=1234` to the id value (where `1234` is seconds),

-## Custom Components

-Create a directory `components/` under your project root, and simply put your custom Vue components under it, then you can use it with the same name in your markdown file!

-Read more in the [Customization](/custom/directory-structure#components) section.

-## Theme-provided Components

-Themes can provide components as well.
-Please read their documentation for what they have provided.

-Check more in the [directory structure](/custom/directory-structure) section.